MetaDocencia/SitioWeb/content/en/curso/intro-ABC-online/index.md

   - Next courses
 ---

+**This workshop will be offered in Spanish.
+[Dates and registration form (in Spanish)](https://www.metadocencia.org/curso/intro-abc-online/)**

 {{% toc %}}

 ### Objectives

-To introduce basic good practices for classroom (or seminar, workshop, talk) management using Zoom or a similar online meeting platform.
+To introduce basic good practices for classroom (or seminar, workshop, talk) in face-to-face, hybrid or online environments (e.g., using Zoom).
 Every detail of the workshop, from the demonstration of interest and pre-registration form to the feedback request at the end of the workshop, including its execution using Zoom, is a demonstration of the strategies that can be adopted or adapted to any synchronous teaching.

 During this online workshop: